Ritik2703/Motivation-Inspiration/README.md

 # Knowledge holds the key to eradicating our ignorance.
 We should harbor the attitude of learning at all times - an important tool for our growth!

 # Never Suffer in life Understand it

+### four golden truth stated by Buddha -
+1. there is suffering in this world.
+2. that suffering has a cause.
+3. the cause of suffering is desire.
+4. if desire is eliminated suffering will be overcome.

 ```
+The deer, the elephant, the moth, the fish and the black-bee – these five have died, being tied to one or other of the five senses, viz. sound etc.,
+through their own attachment.
+What then is in store for man who is attached to all these five.

+Katha Upnashid 2.3.14

+ When all desires clinging to one’s heart fall off, then a mortal becomes immortal
+(and he) attains Brahman here.

+srimad bhagvatam 7.10.9

+O my Lord, when a human being is able to give up all the material desires in his mind, he becomes eligible to possess wealth and opulence like Yours.

+The Mahabharata 14.47.8

+He who never desires for anything, who despises nothing become eligible, even when dwelling in this world, for assimilation with brahman.

+Bhagvad gita 2.71

+That person who gives up all material desires and lives free from a sense of greed, proprietorship, and egoism, attains perfect peace.

 B.G 2.63-
 attachment and desire are the sources of all mental afflictions.
 When a desire is unfulfilled, it leads to anger.
 Anger ---> delusion ---> bewilderment of memory ---> ruin of the intellect ---> failure to discriminate ---> downfall of the soul.
 ```

+# B.g 5.
+11 "The yogis, while giving up attachment, perform actions with their body, senses, mind, and intellect, only for the purpose of self-purification."

+# Getting Rid of Your Ego-
+Ask question from you-
+1. Who am I?
+2. What is there to be proud about?
+3. What self-esteem do we have to have? any kind of self-esteem is a lie.
+It is falsehood.
+The real self-esteem is to establish ourselves in the Supreme truth that we're the tiny little parts of God, and our utmost interest lies in surrendering & serving Him.
+With these sentiments, when we destroy the false pride/ego, and become humble, everything falls into place.
+The more we develop humbleness, the healthier our personality become.
+Pride complicates our life, whereas being humble, we attract the grace of God.